 The best way to ensure that you won’t be paying more than necessary during the summer is to have your entire AC unit inspected during the spring.
 This will help keep your system maintained and can expose anything that might be broken within the unit that you might not have known existed.

-At CCAC, we offer seasonal tune-ups to ensure you have peace of mind that everything within your AC unit is working in correct order when going into a new season.
-Any issue that is found within your system is flagged and fixed to ensure your unit will stay reliable and prepared for anything else that can be thrown its way.
+At CCAC, we offer seasonal tune-ups to ensure you have peace of mind that everything within your AC unit is working in the correct order when going into a new season.
+Any issue that is found within your system is flagged and fixed to ensure your unit will stay reliable and prepared for anything else that can be thrown it’s way.

 Maintain a Normal AC Temp

 If you keep your AC unit at the same temperature all summer long, it can help alleviate the amount of work the unit needs to put in to keep your home cool.
 By setting the thermostat temperature to a temperature no cooler than 75 degrees, the AC unit is able to have proper shut-off cycles that prevent it from breaking – which also gives the unit the ability to have a break before starting back up again.